MarcelGarus/glados/glados/README.md

 ## Customizing the exploration phase

-You can also customize the exploration phase.
+You can also customize the exploration phase by customizing the `ExploreConfig`.
-To do that, you can use `Explore`, which is a configuration for certain values used during that phase.

-For example, if you want to test some code with very big inputs, you might adjust `Explore`'s parameters so that Glados starts with very big inputs and generates much bigger inputs after just a few runs:
+For example, if you want to test some code with massive inputs, you might adjust `ExploreConfig`'s parameters so that Glados starts with already massive inputs and generates much bigger inputs after just a few runs:

 ```dart
 Glados(any.email, Explore(